Massillon, Ohio: Football

-Professional football

-While the first players known to be paid to play football are believed to have played for club teams in the Pittsburgh, Pennsylvania area, perhaps the first great professional football rivalry was between the Massillon Tigers and Canton Bulldogs from 1903 to 1906 and 1915 to 1919.
+Professionally, the Massillon Tigers and Canton Bulldogs had a rivalry from 1903 to 1906 and 1915 to 1919.
 This rivalry predates both the NFL and the aforementioned rivalry between the Massillon and Canton high schools which continue to use the nicknames of these early professional teams.
-The Professional Football Researchers Association (PFRA) web site includes articles about the early years of this rivalry, as well as articles about the history of football through the 1970s.

 Government

-The city is governed by an elected mayor and city council.
+Massillon is governed by an elected mayor–council government.
 There are seven council positions representing the city's six wards and three at-large council positions.
+As of 2026, the mayor of Massillon is Jamie Slutz.
+The Massillon municipal court system serves all residents in western Stark County.